AdesanyaAzeez/SQL-Scripts/README.md

 # SQL-Queries
-This repository holds SQL scripts from querying various database answering certain business questions.
+This repository holds SQL scripts from variuos database.
+Folders in this repository cuts across SQL Practice and  Online courses

 All queries are currently in postgreSQL.